 The action among actors is followed by a narrator, who provides more education about the cycle of violence.
 The narrator describes when, in the cycle, it is most likely that people can Break The Chain.

-The Script Includes Resources for Help with Domestic Violence
+The Script Is Designed to Include Resources for Help with Domestic Violence

-The script is designed to mention actual locations in Virginia and nationally where help can be found for “battered women” and their children.
-However, the current list is the one which was up-to-date when the script was created.
+The script mentions actual locations in Virginia and nationally where help can be found for “battered women” and their children.
+However, the list is the one that was up-to-date when the script was created.
 Please replace it with current statistics and the names and contact information pertinent to the local area where your cast will be performing.
-For that purpose, I have included some links at the end of the script, where current additional information can be found to get you started on that research.
+For that purpose, I have included some links at the end of the script, where additional information can be found to get you started on that research.

 The script is copyrighted, with all rights reserved.
 Please do not otherwise alter it without advance, written permission, other than to incorporate helpful resources for domestic violence issues in your area.
-Copyright licensing details accompany the scripts upon purchase.
+Again, copyright licensing details accompany the scripts upon purchase.